Union-Square-holiday-market-in-nyc

 Surrounding a 17,000 square-foot ice rink with free skating, the winter village features dozens of artisan kiosks offering distinctive gifts ranging from jewelry to children’s toys to holiday candies.

 Past vendors have included local favorites like Wafels and Dinges, Saratoga Olive Oil, Max Brenner Chocolate, and Hell’s Kitchen Hot Sauce.
-If you’re getting hungry reading these, don’t despair – there are lots of options for on-site food and drink, including the Amazon Prime Lounge (spiked hot chocolate!) and the Rinkside Bar by Bailey’s.
+If you’re getting hungry reading these, don’t despair – there are lots of options for on-site food and drink, including the Amazon Prime Lounge (spiked hot chocolate!) and the Rinkside Bar.

-Skate a little, drink a little (if you want to skate, I’d stick to that order!), and shop a lot for the finest small business and local-brand finds at one of the best Christmas markets in New York City.
+Skate a little, drink a little (if you want to skate, I’d stick to that order!), and shop a lot for the finest small business and local-brand finds at one of the best Christmas markets in New York City, not to mention there are plenty of great Christmas photo spots here!

 Grand Central Holiday Fair